FastChangeCo is a fictional company, but it faces many of the real-world challenges and opportunities that you may find familiar.

 Amal Leyla Qasim

-Data Modeler and BI specialist
+Data Modeler and BI Specialist

 Philomena Pavlovic, Application developer